La-Lojban/lojban.pw/data/pages/en/resources/guaspi/pronouns.md

 ### Names

 In _gua\spi_ a name is a pronoun.
-A name consists of a predicate prefixed by _``qu''_ , or _``qo''_ for foreign names, which disconnects the usual meaning of the predicate and substitutes the pronoun behavior.
+A name consists of a predicate prefixed by _qu_ , or _qo_ for foreign names, which disconnects the usual meaning of the predicate and substitutes the pronoun behavior.
 People are assigned permanent names at birth through a performative (ritual) statement like this:

 >